Metamorphosis (manga)

-Metamorphosis (変身, Henshin) — originally subtitled Emergence — is a hentai manga written and illustrated by American-Japanese mangaka Shindo L. It was originally published between 2013 and 2016 through Comic X-Eros.
+Metamorphosis (変身, Henshin) (Note: Also referred to online by its nHentai ID, 177013.) — originally subtitled Emergence — is a hentai manga written and illustrated by American-Japanese mangaka Shindo L. It was originally published between 2013 and 2016 through Comic X-Eros.

 Plot

 Saki Yoshida (吉田咲), a nerdy, socially awkward first-year high school student, decides to change her appearance and enlists her mother's help in getting a makeover.
-While at a convenience store, an older man, Hayato, compliments her appearance and invites her to a karaoke box.
-There, he gives Saki alcohol and MDMA and rapes her, claiming he loves her.
+While at a convenience store, an older man, Hayato, compliments and invites her to a karaoke box.
+There, he gives Saki alcohol and MDMA before raping her, claiming he loves her.
 Though intoxicated, Saki believes the encounter is consensual and professes her love to him as well.
 He leaves her unconscious, but inputs his cell phone number into her phone.
-The two start dating, and she quickly gets addicted to having sex while on drugs.
+The two start dating in secret, and she quickly gets addicted to having sex while on drugs.

 When Saki discusses her family's financial struggles, one of her friends from school recommends compensated dating.
 Saki makes an appointment with an older man named Kumagai.
 After having dinner with Kumagai, he takes her to a hotel and offers her additional money to stay with him, eventually raping her.
 Saki returns home late and breaks down, whereupon her mother comforts her.

 At school, Saki is approached by a group of male students who have photographic evidence of her encounter with Kumagai, which they use to blackmail her for sexual favors.
 After Saki's father is laid off, he begins drinking heavily and rapes Saki in her room.
 He confesses this to Saki's mother, but is dishonest about the nature of the incident and instead alleges that Saki had seduced him.
 Enraged, Saki's mother savagely beats her before evicting her.

 Saki drops out of school and begins spending more time with Hayato, who has accumulated eight million yen in debt at a local heroin bar.
 The bar owner, Mr. Obata, threatens to kill Hayato if he does not repay.
 Saki begins accepting money for sexual favors from various bar patrons in order to accumulate the means to help Hayato pay his debt.